drubb/drupal-gitpod/README.md

 running you'll see the online IDE (Theia/VSCode) with two terminals opened: "Start & Run" and "Command Line".
 The first one is used to setup Drupal and run the PHP Development server, the second one is yours, e.g. to run Drush commands.

+In case you're installing Drupal manually, you'll find some instructions in the "Start & Run" terminal on how to install Drupal and start the server, otherwise this will be done automatically.

+Drupal installation will take some time.
+Once the development server is started, you'll be noticed about a new service on port 8888 and can open your Drupal site, either inside a new IDE panel ("Open Preview"), or in your browser ("Open Browser").

 In case you've closed the first terminal accidentally, or the PHP server crashed, you can open a new terminal, go to your Drupal root and start the server again using Drush: `drush serve 0.0.0.0:8888`

 In Gitpod you can stop workspaces and resume execution later.
 Stopped workspaces won't count against your monthly usage limits.